The Franchise Law Review: Data Protection

 8 Council of Europe Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data, European Treaty Series 108, Strasbourg 1981.

 9 For a history see Chapter 2, Colin J Bennett, Regulating Privacy: Data Protection and Public Policy in Europe and the United States (Ithaca, NY and London: Cornell University Press, 1992).

 10 Home Office, Lord Chancellor's Office and Scottish Office Report of the Committee on Privacy (Cmnd 5012, July 1972).

-11 On 18 May 2018, the European Council adopted an Amending Protocol updating Convention 108.
-As at 4 November 2019, this had been signed by 34 states (including the United Kingdom) but it will not come into force until ratified by five member states (no ratifications currently).
+11 On 18 May 2018, the European Council adopted an amending Protocol updating Convention 108.
+This will come into force once ratified by the relevant parties (as at November 2020, this has not yet happened), or on 11 October 2023 if there are 38 parties to the Protocol at this date.
 Council of Europe membership is significantly wider than that of the European Union and the EEA Member States.

 12 Note that the law can apply both to corporate organisations and to sole traders.